 Who is it for?

 Some women may be at increased lifetime risk for the development of breast cancer and/or have “dense” breasts.
 Breast density is the amount of breast tissue relative to the amount of fat.
 Mammograms are better at finding small, early cancers in women with more fat or “non-dense” breasts.
-These women, and especially those with additional risk factors, often benefit from tailored screening.
+Women with dense breasts, and especially those with additional risk factors, often benefit from tailored screening.

 Moffitt offers supplemental screening with breast MRI or ultrasound, which are performed in addition to annual screening mammography.
 Breast MRI has the highest cancer detection rate of all breast imaging exams across all breast density categories.
 Conventional MRI is available to high-risk women with or without dense breasts.
-Abbreviated MRI (AB-MRI) is a lower cost, shortened version of conventional breast MRI that is designed to screen for early aggressive invasive cancers and high-grade DCIS not seen on mammography.
+Abbreviated MRI (AB-MRI) is a lower-cost, shortened version of conventional breast MRI.
 AB-MRI screening may be indicated in asymptomatic women with risk factors, such as dense breasts, but who are not considered high risk.
 For those women whom MRI is contraindicated, we offer hand-held, whole breast screening ultrasound performed by a dedicated breast ultrasound technologist.

 Is a Rx needed?